Klabbob/SEN66-IAQ-Monitor/README.md

 ### Assembly

+0. If you chose the version with insert, use the soldering iron to insert the M3 threaded insert in to the top shell
 1. Insert the LilyGo T-Display-S3 into the top shell
 2. Insert the buttons
 3. Connect the SEN66 and push it in